hacks-guide/Guide_Wii/_pages/en_US/priiloader.md

 1. Scroll down to `save settings` and press A.
 1. Press `B` to return to the main menu.

-For more information about Priiloader hacks and other options, you can see the [Priiloader Usage](priiloader-usage) page.
+You can see the [Priiloader Usage](priiloader-usage) page for more information about Priiloader's additional options and System Menu Hacks.
 {: .notice--info}

 [View the Brick Prevention Guidelines](bricks#brick-prevention)<br>